huntdatacenter/docs/docs/service-desk/user-orders.md

 I would like to request a new Google authenticator key for my VPN access.

-Alternative 1:

-I have an active Signal account on the same phone number that is registered in my user account and are looking forward to receive my new key on my phone.
+I have an active Signal account on my phone and I look forward to receiving new key on my phone.

-Alternative 2:

-Please note that I have a new phone number (+00-0000000).
-I have activated Signal on this number and are looking forward to receive my new key on the app.
+phone_number = {phone_number}

 Kind regards,